Supporting Breast Cancer Patients with Pneumatic Compression Therapy

 Healthcare providers often recommend compression pumps for patients who need a reliable, at-home therapy option to manage chronic swelling.

-Living with lymphedema after breast cancer treatment can feel overwhelming—but you don’t have to navigate it alone.
-If you’re experiencing swelling, heaviness, or discomfort, help may be available.
+Living with lymphedema after breast cancer treatment can feel overwhelming.
+However, you don’t have to navigate it alone.
+If you’re experiencing swelling, heaviness, or discomfort, help is available.

 By completing our Patient Information Form, you allow our team to: